otac0n/otac0n.github.com/blog/drafts/range-header-i-choose-you.md

 **Comparison**

-Both of these have defaults for what the user is allowed to request (limited to 10), but the `Range` header style would automatically send back the count, without $inlinecount being specified.
+Both of these have defaults for what the user is allowed to request (limited to 10), but the `Range` header style would automatically send back the count, without `$inlinecount` being specified.
 You would simply need to know where to look.
 The `Accept-Ranges` header signals that the `users` range is accepted for range requests and implies that a `Content-Ranes` may be present.

 Importantly, the response code for the `Range` header style is `200` (rather than `206` as you might expect) because the request was missing the `Range` header itself.  `Accept-Ranges` and `Content-Range` headers are still allowed in the response, keeping it semantically correct.

 The OData-style, in contrast, will not automatically include the count of the collection in the response.
-Even if this response were to include the count, unsolicited, there is still no easy way to find out how this data is sent.
+Even if this response were to include the count, unsolicited, there is still no easy way to discover how this data is sent.

 ### Pulling the first page of results normally. ###